scimad/scimad.github.io/_posts/2019-08-12-types-and-casting-in-c-plus-plus.markdown

 Constants in C++ can be divided into `boolean constants`, `numerical constants`, `character constants` and `string constants`.
 The type is defined by the way the constant is written.
 Integral constants are normally of type `int`.
 We can designate the type of constant by adding the letter `L` or `l` (for `long`), or `U` or `u` (for `unsigned`) (Eg. `12L` or `12u` or `12UL`).
 Floating-point constants are represented as decimals but exponential notations is also permissible.
 Floating-point constants are of type `double` by default.
 However we can add `F` or `f` for float, or add `L` or `l` for `long double` type designation.

-## Constant Objects
+It is worth noting that the `const` keyworkd is used to create a "read only" object.
+The `volatile` keyword, which is rarely used, creates variables that can be modified not only by the program but also by other programs and external events.
+It is also possible to combine these two keywords to create something like `volatile const unsigned tick_count;` which doesn't allow the program to modify the constant but allows external events to modify it.

-The const keyworkd is uded to create a "read only" object.
+## Symbolic Constants and Macros